-OCTO leads the design, development, and delivery of high-quality technology professional development on systemwide applications to support teaching and learning; using technology to facilitate and enhance professional learning communities, collaborating with MCPS offices and schools to identify needs for which technology solutions can be applied; and developing, distributing, and supporting interactive distance and blended learning experiences.
-The office provides leadership and program management for the implementation of new technologies in schools to increase teacher capacity by saving valuable time.
-The office manages the Center for Technology Innovation (CTI), which is the school system's primary technology training facility for all staff.
-The office supports the instructional implementation of the Educational Technology Policy in all schools and the Technology Modernization Program.
-OCTO evaluates new technologies and plans for the ordering and distribution of these technologies.
+OCTO designs, develops, and delivers high-quality technology professional development on systemwide applications to support teaching and learning, using technology to facilitate and enhance professional learning communities, collaborating with MCPS offices and schools to identify needs for which technology solutions can be applied; and developing, distributing, and supporting interactive distance and blended learning experiences.
+The office manages the implementation of new technologies in schools to increase teacher capacity for teaching and learning.
+OCTO manages the Center for Technology Innovation (CTI), which is the school district's primary technology training facility for all staff.
+The office supports the Technology Modernization Program and the instructional implementation of the Educational Technology Policy in all schools.
+OCTO also evaluates new technologies and plans for the ordering and distribution of these technologies.